InnerSourceCommons/InnerSourcePatterns/workflow.md

   * contain the name of the pattern,
   * contain a short description (at least the problem) and
   * be labeled with the appropriate label (_idea_, _donut_, _pattern_)
+# Create a new branch either in your clone or fork of the
+  [patterns repository][patternsRepo].
+Please use the following pattern for naming branches: `pattern/<patternName>`.
+Example:
+  `pattern/contractedContributor`.
 # Create a _Markdown_ file with the description of the _idea_, _donut_ or
   _pattern_ and store it either the `ideas`, `donuts` or `patterns` subdirectories.
 Commit and push.